vengefulcrop/geodraft-pre-alpha/README.md

 ## Install

-Download the version from the Releases section.
+Download the latest version from the Releases section.

 ## The tools